 10. Talk with the locals

-Don’t be surprised if people ask you “why are you here?” when you travel Kosovo.
+Don’t be surprised if people ask you “why are you here?” when visiting Kosovo.
 They don’t mean it in an aggressive or foreboding way; they are genuinely curious.

 11. Visit the fortress in Prizren

-Prizren is the most picturesque city in Kosovo, with its gorgeous Ottoman-influenced architecture.
+Prizren is definitely one of the most picturesque places to visit in Kosovo, with its gorgeous Ottoman-influenced architecture.
 For the best view, you’ve got to make your way up to the fortress (kalaja) in Prizren, which is free to enter.
 You’ll enjoy stunning views of red-tiled roofs, minarets, and the Bistrica River that runs through the city.
 Definitely one of the best tourist attractions in Kosovo.